 Inspired by traces, I am working on an installation project using digital scans of objects and body parts related to the concept of journey and movement.
 In its first iteration, shown above, I scanned the soles of my shoes resulting in 72 A4 photographic prints, pegged onto a string or wire along a wall.

-This is an ongoing work that can be further developed and tailored towards a specific context, with potential for community participation in its production.
+This is an ongoing work under development and can be tailored towards a specific context, with potential for community participation in its production.
 It can be exhibited in various forms including photographic prints, adhesive vinyl, wallpaper, clay tiles, canvas fabric, PVC banner, or digital projection.

-Broadly, the work may also encourage a reflection on the human journey using the typical imagery of shoes and footprints.
-I find this an interesting time to make this work, given the current sociopolitical landscape where movement of people is a divisive issue due to refugee crises and immigration rhetoric, particularly as someone who is a product of migration with a diverse background.
+Broadly, this work may encourage a reflection on the human journey using the typical imagery of shoes, footprints and other symbols.
+I find this an interesting time to engage with this enquiry, given the current sociopolitical landscape dealing with ongoing refugee crises alongside toxic immigration rhetoric, particularly as someone from a diverse background who is a product of migration.